Food at school

 - A drink, eg fruit juice, water, milk (not milkshakes)

-- Children are given a water bottle when they start the year.
+- Children will need a water bottle when they start the year.
 We encouraged them to drink as much water as they want during the school day.

 - At lunchtime children always have access to water on their tables.